Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 });

-Retrieve message history const messages = await getMessages ( flow , 20 );
+Retrieve message history const messages = await getMessages ( state , 20 );

-Send custom events to frontend emitThreadEvent ( flow , 'progress' , {
+Send custom events to frontend emitThreadEvent ( state , 'progress' , {

 step: 3 ,